notionparallax/blog/_diary-entries/2017-01-01-futures-forum-all-about-it.md

       height: 640px;
       border: none;
   }
+  .right>iframe#instagram-embed-0 {
+      height: 521px;
+  }
 </style>

 The Futures Forum was a 2 day conference to talk about ideas and the future.
 It had a 6 month lead up program.
-I designed and drove the program of the event and the lead-up.
+I designed the program of the event and drove the lead-up.
+[Mel Mury](https://au.linkedin.com/in/melanie-mury-1945b0121) handled all the logistics. all together, it was a big success.

 I realised that I've never actually done any kind of overall write up of it, so here one is.